Lifting derived equivalences of abelian surfaces to generalized Kummer varieties: Introduction

 We have the following result, which is the $G$-equivariant case of the Orlov's short exact sequence.

-\begin{theorem}[Theorem \ref{Th_GrhoA}] Let the notation be as above.
+\begin{theorem}[Theorem \ref{Th_GrhoA}] Let the notation be as above over an algebraically closed field of characteristic $0$.
 We have a short exact sequence It fits into the commutative diagram with exact rows below, where the first and the third exact rows come from Orlov's Theorem.

 \end{theorem}